Guide 1: The Ultimate Food Money Machine

 Even though the original research on using aspirin to prevent heart attacks was first published in 1989, the product is still on the shelves of my local supermarket and drugstores nationwide resulting in millions of dollars in sales.
 That’s pretty impressive revenues from just changing a label, isn’t it?

-These examples illustrates that by simply tweaking one or more of the five Food Money Machine components, you can create a new growth engine for your company.
+These examples illustrates that by simply tweaking the recipe of one or more of the five Food Money Machine ingredients, you can create a new growth engine for your company.